-Semester Offering: W21
+Semester Offering: W22

-Class Schedule and Location: Thursdays, 2:30pm-5:20pm, beginning January 14th and ending April 8th (no class Feb 18th).
-Lectures will be held using Zoom (accessed through Courselink).
+Class Schedule and Location: Thursdays, 2:30pm-5:20pm, beginning January 13th and ending April 7(no class Feb 24th).
+Lectures will be held using Zoom (accessed through Courselink) and may shift to in-person later in the semester.